chanijung/contextual_embedding_bias_measure/README.md

 1. We have already prepared the knowledge bases for Wikipedia and WordNet.
 The necessary files will be automatically downloaded as needed when running evaluations or fine tuning KnowBert.
 2. If you would like to add an additional knowledge source to KnowBert, these are roughly the steps to follow:

-    A. Compute entity embeddings for each entity in your knowledge base.
+    1. Compute entity embeddings for each entity in your knowledge base.
-    B. Write a candidate generator for the entity linkers.
+    2. Write a candidate generator for the entity linkers.
 Use the existing WordNet or Wikipedia generators as templates.

 3. Our Wikipedia candidate dictionary list and embeddings were extracted from [End-to-End Neural Entity Linking, Kolitsas et al 2018](https://github.com/dalab/end2end_neural_el) via a manual process.

 4. Our WordNet candidate generator is rule based (see code).
 The embeddings were computed via a multistep process that combines [TuckER](https://arxiv.org/abs/1901.09590) and [GenSen](https://github.com/Maluuba/gensen) embeddings.
 The prepared files contain everything needed to run KnowBert and include:

-    A. `entities.jsonl` - metadata about WordNet synsets.
+    1. `entities.jsonl` - metadata about WordNet synsets.

-    B. `wordnet_synsets_mask_null_vocab.txt` and `wordnet_synsets_mask_null_vocab_embeddings_tucker_gensen.hdf5` - vocabulary file and embedding file for WordNet synsets.
+    2. `wordnet_synsets_mask_null_vocab.txt` and `wordnet_synsets_mask_null_vocab_embeddings_tucker_gensen.hdf5` - vocabulary file and embedding file for WordNet synsets.

-    C. `semcor_and_wordnet_examples.json` annotated training data combining SemCor and WordNet examples for supervising the WordNet linker.
+    3. `semcor_and_wordnet_examples.json` annotated training data combining SemCor and WordNet examples for supervising the WordNet linker.

 5. If you would like to generate these files yourself from scratch, follow these steps.

-    A. Extract the WordNet metadata and relationship graph.
+    1. Extract the WordNet metadata and relationship graph.
         ```
         python bin/extract_wordnet.py --extract_graph --entity_file $WORKDIR/entities.jsonl --relationship_file $WORKDIR/relations.txt
         ```

-    B. Download the [Words-in-Context dataset](https://pilehvar.github.io/wic/) to exclude from the extracted WordNet example usages.
+    2. Download the [Words-in-Context dataset](https://pilehvar.github.io/wic/) to exclude from the extracted WordNet example usages.
         ```
         WORKDIR=.
         cd $WORKDIR